jtcond13/SAS-Programming-Notes/SAS_notes1.md

 	RUN;
 ```

-- SAS date constants allow you to convert SAS dale values (which you'll recall are numbers indicating the distance from Jan 1, 1960)
+- SAS date constants allow you to convert SAS date values (which you'll recall are numbers indicating the distance from Jan 1, 1960)
 to dates.
 They are written `'ddmmm<yy>yy>'D`

 - You can create or change the value of a variable with the `variable=expression`.
 The variable can be a new or existing variable and the expression is anything that produces a value.

-- An expression is thus some combination of operands (constants and/or variables) and operators (arithmetic calculation symbols or SAS functions)
+- An expression is thus some combination of **operands** (constants and/or variables) and **operators** (arithmetic calculation symbols or SAS functions)
 .
 For arithmetic symbols, note that SAS respects the order of operations (i.e. PEMDAS).
 However, all operations involving a missing value return a missing value.

-- Variables can be included or excluded from an ouput data set with the DROP and KEEP statements.
+- Variables can be included or excluded from an ouput data set with the `DROP` and `KEEP` statements.
 These are written `DROP variable-list;` and `KEEP variable-list;`.

 - SAS proccesses data steps in two steps: